 - Difficulty sleeping

-As you can see there are a wide range of symptoms, and not all of them may be immediately traceable to whiplash.
+As you can see there is a wide range of symptoms and not all of them may be immediately traceable to whiplash.
 Even if you have been cleared by a doctor, your pain could still be related to whiplash and you may need treatment to correct the problem.
 If you have recently been injured it's important to get your spine checked as soon as possible.
-The sooner that you start treating the issue the less chance you have of it developing into a long term problem.
+The sooner that you start treating the issue the less chance you have of it developing into a long-term problem.